-I’ve been meaning to review this book ever since I landed my hands on it but here we are, almost a year later and nothing.
+I’ve been meaning to review this book ever since I landed my hands on it, but here we are, almost a year later and nothing.
 So I’m finally doing it.
-Here it goes: I first caught glimpse of Jilly Cooper’s megahit RIDERS in 1985 when it hit the shelves.
+Here it goes: I first caught sight of Jilly Cooper’s megahit RIDERS in 1985 when it hit the shelves.
 I was close to my 20s and mostly a horror geek but the sight of that guy’s hand touching the woman’s derrière on that now-infamous cover made me want to flip the pages very quickly.
-Yet it took almost 25 years to finally do so.
-But when I did, it was fireworks, let me tell you.
+Still it took me almost 25 years to finally do so, but when I did, it was fireworks, let me tell you.

 First and foremost, I’ve got to say that the novel looks like a door stopper.
-It’s a big ass book, over 900 pages, but contrary to others, this one goes by real quick, on account of it being engaging and well-written.
+It’s over 900 pages, but contrary to other big books, this one goes by real quick.
 It’s all about horses and sex, rich folks and sex.
 Did I say sex?
 The author spends as much time dwelling on this as explaining the ABCs of show jumping, which is fun but less stimulating, if you get my drift.
 I mean, I was ready to light up a cigarette every time super stud Rupert Campbell-Black’s prowess as a ladies man came to an end.
 Oh, make no mistake, the guy’s a big douchebag, but what a piece of man candy he is; and he becomes somewhat less arrogant as you go along.
 All thanks to the author’s keen ability to juggle him and other colorful characters through their wicked ways which lead them to the Los Angeles Olympics for the final showdown.

 Until next time—Martin